 - Add the beef strips to the marinade and refrigerate for at least 2 hours and up to 24 hours, stirring occasionally.

-- Add beef to the skillet and distribute evenly, cook for about 1 minute unmoved, to get a nice sear on it.
-Stir the beef and continue cooking until browned (beef doesn't have to be cooked through), about 2-3 minutes.
+- Add beef to the skillet and cook for 1 minute without moving it to get a nice sear on it.
+Stir the beef and continue cooking until browned (the beef doesn't have to be cooked through), about 2-3 minutes.

-- Remove the beef from the skillet and place on a plate with the peppers.
+- Transfer the beef to the plate with the peppers.

 - Whisk the cornstarch into the reserved marinade.
-Pour into the skillet and whisk while brining to a boil.
-Let boil 2 minutes.
+Pour it into the skillet and, while whisking over medium-high heat, bring it to a boil.
+Let boil for 2 minutes.

-- Reduce heat to medium and add the onion, peppers and steak back to the skillet.
+- Reduce the heat to medium and add the onion, peppers, and steak back to the skillet.

 Video